Şenol Güneş: Playing career

 Güneş began his amateur career at Erdoğdu Gençlik as a goalkeeper.
 Shortly after he was recruited for the Trabzonspor development team, and began playing for the senior team soon after.
 He played for Trabzonspor for twelve years between 1975 and 1987.
 During this period he won six league championships.
-In the 1978–79 season he set the Süper Lig clean sheet record by not conceding a single goal for 1,110 minutes.
-He was part of the "Trabzonpor Efsanesi" (literally "The Legend of Trabzonspor", a name given by the Turkish press) along with other local players such as Turgay Semercioğlu, Necmi Perekli, and Ali Kemal Denizci.
-Güneş has 31 caps for the Turkish national team, being the captain in five games.
+In the 1978–79 season, he set the Süper Lig clean sheet record by not conceding a single goal for 1,110 minutes.
+He was part of the "Trabzonpor Efsanesi" (literally "The Legend of Trabzonspor", a name given by the Turkish press) along with other local players such as Turgay Semercioğlu, Necmi Perekli and Ali Kemal Denizci.
+Güneş has 31 caps for the Turkey national team, being the captain in five games.